Frequently Asked Questions

 Toggle ItemCan I travel if I am a student with DACA status?

 We strongly encourage you not to travel outside of the United States if you are in DACA status.
-However, the USCIS website currently states the following regarding advanced parole for travel:
+However, the USCIS website currently states the following regarding advance parole for travel:

 If USCIS has decided to defer action in your case and you want to travel outside the United States, you must apply for advance parole by filing a Form I-131, Application for Travel Document and paying the applicable fee ($575).
 USCIS will determine whether your purpose for international travel is justifiable based on the circumstances you describe in your request.
 Generally, USCIS will only grant advance parole if your travel abroad will be in furtherance of: